YouBase/white-paper/distributed-storage.md

   }
 ```

 Each link object will have a name, size, and hash.
 The hash is a hash of the referenced content.
 This allows for using the content hash as a lookup key to the data store.
-Using this stratagy is efficient as multiple files with the same content have the same lookup key preventing the storage and retrieval of the same content multiple times.
+Using this strategy drives efficientcy as multiple files with the same content have the same lookup key, preventing the storage and retrieval of the same content multiple times.
 There's an added benefit of validating the content returned by hashing it and making sure the hash matches the key.

 ### Revision - Document Hash